Yashwanth-79/Translito-GenAI-Translation/README.md

 markdown
 Copy code
-# Healthcare Translation Web App with Generative AI
+# Translation Web App with Generative AI

 ## Overview

-The Healthcare Translation Web App is designed to bridge language barriers in healthcare settings by utilizing generative AI technologies.
+The Translation Web App is designed to bridge language barriers in settings by utilizing generative AI technologies.
 This web app offers features such as real-time voice recording, transcription, translation, medical term enhancement, and text-to-speech capabilities.
 The app integrates state-of-the-art AI models, including **Groq**, **OpenAI**, and **DeepGram**, to ensure accurate and secure healthcare translations.

 ## Features